Gretton, Northamptonshire

+Geography

-The villages name means 'Gravel farm/settlement' or perhaps, 'great farm/settlement'.
+The village's name means 'Gravel farm/settlement' or perhaps, 'great farm/settlement'.

 It is near the town of Corby and the Rockingham Motor Speedway.

+History

 The village is noted for having the tallest church tower in Northamptonshire, and the second-oldest running pub in Northamptonshire, the Hatton Arms.
 The Hatton Arms was recently renovated.
 The pub was originally part of Carlton Manor gatehouse in the 12th century.
 According to legend it became a pub in 1672 when the licence was granted to a negro servant who saved the life of Sir Christopher Hatton, Elizabeth I's chancellor, who lived in nearby Kirby Hall.

 Gretton is one of the few villages to retain its stocks and whipping post, which can be found on the village green.
 The last recorded use was in 1858, when a villager was put in the stocks for six hours after failing to pay a fine for drunkenness.

 Iron currency bars from the Iron Age have been found.
 The Roman colonists also worked the ironstone deposits in this area.
 There were ironworks here in Edward the Confessor's reign in the 11th century, when Gretton was a royal manor.
 The industry came to the fore again from 1881 to 1980, providing ore for Corby's steel works.